 Skipjack and Canned Light Tuna

-While albacore and yellowfin tuna contain higher mercury levels, skipjack and canned light tuna are the two varieties of this seafood that are safe for pregnancy.
+While white albacore and yellowfin tuna contain higher mercury levels, skipjack and canned light tuna are the two varieties of this seafood that are safe for pregnancy.
 While the biggest forms of tuna should be limited or avoided, the smaller varieties are safe to consume during pregnancy.
 And also a super-easy way to get quality protein in.
 This seafood is beneficial for pregnant women thanks to its high levels of omega-3 fatty acids, vitamin D, and selenium.
 Though be sure to only buy BPA-free canned tuna when you can!
 Canned food should be limited during pregnancy so it’s best to be extra safe.

 Clams or mussels